React Native mobile editor Edit

-- You can check if the test is failing locally by following the steps to run the E2E test on your machine from the mobile getting started guide, with even more relevant info in the relevant directory README.md
+- You can check if the test is failing locally by following the steps to run the E2E test on your machine from the E2E testing documentation.

 - In addition to reading the logs from the E2E test, you can download a video recording from the Artifacts section of the GitHub job that may have additional useful information.